 For this study, we surveyed 1,633 German employees about their mobility behavior.
 For the sample to represent the population of German employees, we invited subjects using combined quotas on gender, age, and federal state.
-The survey was conducted online in May and June 2022 using an access panel by Bilendi & respondi.
+The survey was conducted online in May and June 2022 using an access panel provided by Bilendi & respondi.
 All subjects who completed the survey received a fixed compensation of $\in 3.35$.
-At the median, it took subjects approximately 22 minutes to finish the survey, resulting in a median hourly wage of $\notin 9.14$.
+Looking at the median, it took subjects approximately 22 minutes to finish the survey, resulting in a median hourly wage of $\notin 9.14$.

 Two honesty tests, one attention test, and four comprehension tests were included to ensure good data quality.
-Consequently, we excluded dishonest and inattentive subjects immediately from further participation.
+Consequently, we immediately excluded dishonest and inattentive subjects from further participation.
 In addition, subjects could only proceed with the study if they answered all comprehension questions correctly.
 Subjects were allowed to correct errors but were still excluded if they made more than three errors cumulatively in the four comprehension questions.
-The comprehension questions ensured that all subjects understood their task and were aware of the wage increase and the assigned deduction rate.
-Furthermore, we dropped observations afterward if the total completion time was less than ten minutes7 (65), the given postal code could not be identified (45), conflicting information on working hours was given (64), or the information on commuting time and distance required unrealistic travel speeds (4).
-Consequently, after applying the listed filters, 1,455 observations remained.
+The comprehension questions ensured that all subjects understood their task and were aware of their wage increase and assigned deduction rate.
+Furthermore, we dropped observations afterward if the total completion time was less than ten minutes11 (65), the given postal code could not be identified (45), conflicting information on working hours was given (64), or the information on commuting